“This story, my story, became my pledge in honor of Madison when she died”

 It became clear to us, as we set out to raise the money needed to build Madison’s Place, that by inviting participation from individuals, sponsors, and organizations; together we are creating a one-on-a-kind experience for all families.

-We hope to break ground on Madison’s Place this summer, 2014, but we need your help to meet that goal.
-Please consider a financial donation, larage or small, and join the community in this gift of play.
+Please consider a financial donation, large or small, and join the community in this gift of play.